enkot/nuxt-open-fetch/README.md

 [![Nuxt][nuxt-src]][nuxt-href]

 > [!IMPORTANT]
-> This repository is fork of original [nuxt-open-fetch](https://github.com/enkot/nuxt-open-fetch) by [enkot](https://github.com/enkot).\
+> This repository is a fork of the original, now unmaintained [nuxt-open-fetch](https://github.com/enkot/nuxt-open-fetch) by [enkot](https://github.com/enkot).\
-> It does not have many additional features, but it has updated dependencies and some bug fixes.
+> While it doesn't add many new features, it includes numerous bug fixes, Nuxt 4 support, and other improvements.

 Generate zero-overhead, 100% typed OpenAPI clients for Nuxt.